Audio mastering sounds complicated. Most indie producers shudder at the thought of trying to master a track themselves.

 What is stem mastering?

 Stem mastering is when the audio production process is applied to each of the individual tracks, otherwise referred to as stems .
-This type of mastering is more detailed and may require more collaboration with the mixing engineer to achiever a greater starting point in terms of sound quality.
+This type of mastering is more detailed and may require more collaboration with the mixing engineer to achieve a greater starting point in terms of sound quality.

 Regardless of the type of mastering, a mastering engineer's job is to create a fairly consistent dynamic range, emphasize key elements through compression, and overall, make the music sound better on any and all playback systems.
-The end result is always more important that the methodology.
+The end result is always more important than the methodology.